WalukaUI/phase05-final_project-frontend/README.md

 😎****MVC****😎

-show all doctors, patients , appointments and clinic locations
+Show all doctors, patients , appointments and clinic locations

 full CRUD of appointments and patients